The Xometry app works best with JavaScript enabled!

 Manual smoothing process.
 Image Credit: Shutterstock.com/guruXOX

-When printing a 3D part, especially if using fused deposition modeling (FDM), the layers of the material will create a rough surface finish.
-While not having a great effect on the structural properties, roughness does affect the aesthetics.
+When printing a 3D part, especially if using fused deposition modeling (FDM, which Xometry offers), the layers of the material will create a rough surface finish.
+While not having much effect on the structural properties, roughness does affect the aesthetics.
 To create smooth 3D prints, post-print processing must be used.
-There are seven ways in which to smooth a 3D print including using 3D gloop and sanding 3D prints.

-Listed below are seven smoothing processes, how they work, and their advantages and disadvantages:
+Listed below are seven smoothing processes, how they work, and their advantages and disadvantages.
+See which one is right for your project today.

 1. Using Paint and Sanding Material